psshah/AndroidTwitterClient/README.md

 Notes:
 - Currently, app uses the naive approach of reloading all tweets when user tries pull-to-refrehs
 - Started working on storing tweets offline in sqlite.
+- Hit the issue with onclicklistener and autolink for tweets not working together.
+I am working on a workaround (https://code.google.com/p/android/issues/detail?id=3414)

 The following libraries are used to make this possible: